bagder/http3-explained/en/why-h2.md

 The HTTP/2 specification [RFC 7540](https://httpwg.org/specs/rfc7540.html) was
-published in May 2015 and the protocol has since then been implemented and deployed widely across the Internet and the world wide web.
+published in May 2015 and the protocol has since then been implemented and deployed widely across the Internet and the World Wide Web.

 In early 2018, almost 40% of the top-1000 web sites run HTTP/2, around 70% of
 all HTTPS requests Firefox issues get HTTP/2 responses back and all major